Quick answer

 What nutrients does Oatmeal provide for babies?

-Oatmeal provides nutrients like fibre, iron, carbohydrates that support babies' growth and development.
+Oatmeal provides nutrients like fibre, iron, protein, carbohydrates that support babies' growth and development.

 How long can I store Oatmeal for babies?